ajpark30/MealPrep/ProjectPlan.md

 - [ ] List technologies, versions and how they will be used
 - [ ] Weekly journal entry
 - [ ] Write project plan
-- [ ] Document application flow in text and pictures - Using Balsamiq for wireframes?
+- [ ] Document application flow in text and pictures - Using Balsamiq for wireframes
 - [ ] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 ### Week 4